 ou=groups,ou=Puppet,dc=example,dc=com in their DN.

 This setting is optional.
-If you choose not to set it, PE searches for the group in the base DN (example:
+If you choose not to set it, PE will search for the group in the base DN (example:

 ou=Puppet,dc=example,dc=com).
 Setting a group RDN is helpful in the following situations:

 - When you experience long wait times for operations that contact the directory service (either when logging in or importing a group for the first time).
-Specifying a group RDN reduces the number of entries that are searched.
+Specifying a group RDN will reduce the number of entries that are searched.

 - When you have more than one entry under your base DN with the same lookup value.

 Note: It is not currently possible to specify multiple group RDNs.
-If you want to filter RDNs when constructing your query, we suggest creating a new lookup user who only has read access for the users and groups you plan to use in PE.
+If you would like to filter RDNs when constructing your query, we suggest creating a new lookup user who only has read access for the users and groups you would like to use in PE.